JetBrains-Research/TestSpark/README.md

 ### Killed Mutants Visualisation
 TestGenie offers an option to see which mutants were killed and by which tests.
 Clicking the gutter icon (green rectangle) to the left of the lines allows the user to see which tests cover the line.
 Clicking a name of a mutant highlights all the tests in the "Generated Tests" tab which cover it.

+### Caching Tests
+Due to its nature, generating tests with EvoSuite takes time.
+TestGenie takes steps to address this as much as technically feasible by caching all generated test cases that the user has decided not to apply immediately.
+This then allows TestGenie to instantly show those tests later, when the user decides to generate tests for a method or class that those unapplied tests also cove

 ### Accessibility Features
 Features which make the plugin more user-friendly.
 For instance, a color picker for coverage visualisation.